josai/EvolveU-FullStack-Dev-Notes/Greg Agile Lecture Notes.md

 * Self organization is the superior form of organization.
 * Frequent reflection and adjustment and adaptation.

-**A concept is always a good idea until its not.** This way you disable prior bias towards ideas that might be good until there is disconfirming evidence.
+**A concept is always a good idea until its not.** This way you disable prior bias towards ideas that might be good until there is sufficient disconfirming evidence.

+### What problem does Agile™ solve?
+Why use it?

+Agile™ prevents catastrophic fragility and friction of project management that can occur when building incredibly complex projects by making the work enviroment more flexible and nimble.

+You have to trust in everyone else in your team in order for Agile™ to work.

+## What kind of things what would you do in an Agile™ company?

+### Dos
+* No titles
+* Pay is based on tasks and work completed (Holocracy)
+* Decentralized structure
+* Communication of the product at every stage/grainular milestones
+* Voting system on important desicions
+* Beers Friday
+* Have time for reflection
+* Modest deadlines
+### Do nots
+* Don't assume
+* No overtime
+* Don't ignore your clients
+* Don't over commit to a client
+* Don't oversell
+* Don't over promise
+* Don't isolate
+* Don't go over budget

 date: 20-02-2020